| | This

 will only hear the calls made by the radios with the specific PL.
 Any radio

+without a PL enabled will be able to hear the transmissions.
 If a call is made from a radio with no PL, radios with PLs

 enabled will not hear that call.
 Therefore it is important that radios that are